blazium-engine/blazium-docs/index.rst

 Get involved
 ------------

-Godot Engine is an open source project developed by a community of volunteers.
+Blazium Engine is an open source project developed by a community of volunteers.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If you don't understand something, or cannot find what you are looking for in the docs, help us make the documentation better